liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 find, remove, and count entity instances based on the finder's parameters.

 For many applications, it's important to be able to find its entities per site.
-You can specify these finders using Liferay IDE's Overview mode of `service.xml`.
+You can specify these finders using Liferay @ide@'s Overview mode of `service.xml`.
 Select the *Finders* node under the entity node in the Outline on the left side of the screen.
 The IDE displays an empty *Finders* table in the main part of the view.
 Create a new finder by clicking the *Add* icon